 Instructions

-- In a large bowl whisk together vegetable oil, mashed banana and both sugars.¼ cup + 2 T. sugar, ⅓ cup vegetable oil, ¼ cup brown sugar
+- In a large bowl whisk together vegetable oil, mashed banana and both sugars.
+Add eggs one at a time whisking well after each addition.
+Stir in the grated zucchini.¼ cup + 2 T. sugar, ⅓ cup vegetable oil, ¼ cup brown sugar

-- Add all the dry ingredients to the bowl and whisk to combine.1 ¼ cups Bob's Red Mill 1:1 Gluten Free All Purpose Flour, 1 teaspoon baking bowder, ½ teaspoon baking soda, ¼ teaspoon kosher salt
+- Add all the dry ingredients to the bowl and whisk to combine.1 ¼ cups gluten free flour blend, 1 teaspoon baking powder, ½ teaspoon baking soda, ¼ teaspoon kosher salt

 - Scoop the batter into the muffin tin about ¾ of the way full.
 You should get 9 muffins.

-- Bake for 21 minutes until the tops are golden and a toothpick comes out clean.
+- Bake for 20 to 22 minutes until the tops are golden and a toothpick comes out clean.

 Notes